MegaNeZ/DRAG-and-DROP-is-Fixed-6.0-to-6.4-Versions/README.md

 1. Inside your Unity Project window, look for an existing folder named **`Editor`**.
 If you don't have one, right-click inside `Assets` and create a new folder named exactly **`Editor`**.
 2. Go inside that `Editor` folder.
 3. Right-click, select **Create > C# Script**, and name it exactly **`FixHierarchyDrop.cs`**.
-4. Open the script, delete all the default template code, and paste the open-source code provided above.
+4. Open the script, delete all the default template code, and paste the open-source code provided.
 5. Save the file (**Ctrl + S**), return to Unity, clear your console, and you're good to go!
 Just copy and paste the code below directly into your project: